Dream Schools

 The bed there is surrounded by a ring of stone cylinders.

-When activated, these combine to create an energy canopy over the bed, a dreamnet.
+When activated, these combine to create an energy canopy over the bed, a Dream Net.

-You wake exhausted from these dreams.
+It takes your strength, and you wake exhausted from these dreams.

-Children below thirteen can use it twice a week.
+A healthy adult can use the Dream Net only once a month, while children below thirteen can use it twice a week.

-Those who work with weaving and flow almost never use the dream net.
+Those who work with weaving and flow almost never use the Dream Net.

-The net drains our strength faster, and leaves us dead, or near death.
+It drains our strength faster, and leaves us dead, or near death.

-The dreamnet has other dangers.
+The Dream Net has other dangers.

-Those like Shazira, with Bizra eyes, are by nature, closer to madness.
+Those like Shazira, with fire eyes, are by nature, closer to madness, and the Dream Net brings out any hidden madness.

-Shazira has never used the dreamnet.
+Shazira has never used the Dream Net.

-When Tzina reaches seventeen, she can use a dreamnet without our permission.
+When Tzina reaches seventeen, she can use a Dream Net without our permission.

-But until then, Shazira and I forbid it.
+Until then, Shazira and I forbid it.

 I absorb the method memcubes for my chosen arts, at Gen speed.